The formal postponement of a court hearing.

 If you are applying for permission to appeal to one of the higher courts, you may have a permission hearing (or your application for permission may be decided on the papers/documents alone).
 If you have a permission hearing, it may be decided in advance that there will be a ‘rolled-up’ hearing.
 This means that there will be the permission hearing and if permission is granted, the substantive hearing will follow straight after.

 Detention Centre rule 35 requires detention centre doctors to report to the Home Office ‘any detained person whose health is likely to be injuriously affected by continued detention or any conditions of detention’.

 See ‘White list’.

 This is the initial interview you will have after claiming asylum.
-In this interview, the Home Office takes your personal details and information about your journey to the UK, and checks if you have claimed asylum in the UK or Europe before.
+In this interview, the Home Office takes your personal details and information about your journey to the UK.
+See our page on the Asylum Screening Interview for more information.

 Secretary of State